simondolle/dgim/README.rst

         :target: https://pypi.python.org/pypi/dgim

-Compact datastructure to estimate the number of ones in the last elements of a stream.
+Python implementation of the dgim algorithm: Compact datastructure to estimate the number of "True" in the last N elements of a boolean stream.

 * Free software: BSD license
 * Documentation: https://dgim.readthedocs.org.